GilbertMena/li3_rest/README.md

 The first param is the name of the `resource` (which has great impact on the routes generated), the second one is an array of options that will optionally override the default settings.

+It's important to remember that any singular resource name is converted to plural so use plural resource names for your controller names.

 If you want to add a `Posts` resource, add the following to `app/config/routes.php`:

 	Router::resource('Posts');